Even if you’re happy and believe that your job will be around for a while, there are good reasons to have multiple income streams.

 I want you to start thinking about income strategy.

-First, focus your attention on increasing your primary salary earned from work (read this to get a pay raise).
+First, focus on increasing your primary salary earned from work (read this to get a pay raise).
 Second, it may also be easier to earn extra money doing side hustles like driving or freelancing.
 Third, you might want to formalize a business with that side gig.
 And finally, the extra income earned can buy a rental property and invest in the stock market.
 You see where I am going with this scenario.

 How Multiple Income Streams Supports Financial Wellbeing